 There are pathways to get down to the beaches below for the adventurous and popular for surfers and those in their twenties.

-Head north to La Jolla, San Diego
+16. Head North to La Jolla Shore, San Diego

 Just up from the main Pacific Beach area of San Diego, is the small beachside community of La Jolla.